simonzg/docs/source/meterify.eth.accounts.html.md

     meterify.eth.accounts.wallet;
 ```

 Contains an in memory wallet with multiple accounts.
-These accounts can be used when using :ref:`web3.eth.sendTransaction() <eth-sendtransaction>`.
+These accounts can be used when using [`meterify.eth.sendTransaction()`](meterify.eth.html#eth-sendtransaction).

 Example